 The firm does not charge a percentage on the assets or the balance of the retirement accounts managed, which makes it one of the most affordable robo-advisory services available, especially if your account balance exceeds $100,000.

 There are three packages offered by Blooom which entitle the user to a certain selection of the features they offer.

 The following are the names and prices of each of these alternatives:

-- Standard ($120 per year) — The Standard package includes the personalized portfolio feature along with automatic rebalancing, withdrawal alerts, and limited access to advisors via e-mail.
+- Advisor Access ($160 per year) — The Advisor Access package includes the personalized portfolio feature along with automatic rebalancing, withdrawal alerts, and limited access to advisors via e-mail or chat.
 It is the recommended choice for people with a sizable balance, but with only one retirement account to manage.

-- Unlimited ($250 per year) —The Unlimited package is possibly the best choice for individuals with a high account balance and multiple retirement accounts to manage because it includes all the features offered by the Standard package, along with priority access to a financial advisor for further assistance via live chat.
+- Financial Consulting ($295 per year) —The Financial Consulting package is possibly the best choice for individuals with a high account balance and multiple retirement accounts to manage because it includes all the features offered by the Personalzied Portfolio package, along with priority access to a financial advisor for further assistance via live chat.